lyli1013/DARTnet/README.md

 <a id="example-dataset-hcv"></a>
 ## 📊 Example dataset: HCV

-`dataset_HCV/` provides a target-specific DEL screening-derived binding dataset for the **HCV IRES Domain IIa** RNA target, enabling training and evaluation of a corresponding DARTnet model.
+`dataset_HCV/` provides a target-specific DEL screening-derived binding dataset for the **HCV IRES Domain IIa** RNA target, enabling training and evaluation of a DARTnet model for this target.

 ### Files